nannino4/barback-backend/docs/CodingGuidelines.md

 ### Error Handling

 - Always handle promise rejections and exceptions
-- Use appropriate HTTP exceptions from NestJS (`BadRequestException`, etc.)
+- Use appropriate HTTP exceptions
 - Log errors with sufficient context for debugging

 ## Logging